Jacopo-DM/RobotEvolutionThesis/README.md

 ### Python Environment Setup

-Instructions on how JMDM set up his (mini)conda environment can be found in `basics/shell/env.sh`.
+Instructions on how the author set up his (mini)conda environment can be found in [`basics/shell/env.sh`](https://github.com/Jacopo-DM/Basics/blob/main/shell/env.sh).

+Note this was done on a M1 Mac.

 ### Mac Pre-requisites

-* Install `Xcode` from the App Store or `Xcode Command Line Tools` by running `xcode-select --install` in a terminal
+* Install [`Xcode`](https://developer.apple.com/xcode/) from the App Store or `Xcode Command Line Tools` by running `xcode-select --install` in a terminal

-* Install `Homebrew` by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in a terminal
+* Install [`Homebrew`](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in a terminal

 Using `Homebrew` install `cereal` by running the following command in a terminal: